mjordan/islandora_workbench_docs/docs/generating_csv_files.md

  - 'title_contains=Debate'
 ```

 The `view_path` setting should contain the value of the "Path" option in the Views configuration page's "Path settings" section.
-The `data_from_view_file_path` is the location where you want your CSV file saved.
+The `export_csv_file_path` is the location where you want your CSV file saved.

 In the View configuration page: